raycast/extensions/extensions/pomodoro/README.md

 4. Select the Focus mode you want to have enabled when Pomodoro is focused
 5. Close the window and shortcuts

----

-## Known Issuse

-- Focus (Do Not Disturb) is not enabled/disabled when starting/stopping Pomodoro from the menu bar.